 Suddenly, I could hear a buzzing sound coming from behind, echoing against the surrounding buildings.
 For a moment, I ignored it, but it got louder.
 Nearer.
 When I reached the driver’s door, I opened it and threw the holdall onto the back seat.

 I looked toward the corner of an apartment building.
 A large black drone appeared.
-On the underside of the body was a mounted machine gun.
+On the underside of the body, a mounted machine gun was located.

 Turning in our direction, it registered, opening fire with a loud cacophony, peppering the car with bullets.
 I knelt for cover.
 Thankfully, there were perks with my work: a vehicle customised with reinforced bulletproof windows and plating.

 Civilians walking along the pavement ran in fright.
 I launched inside the car and closed the door.
-Exchanging glances with the doctor, he was wide-eyed, panting heavily.
+Exchanging glances with the doctor, he was wide-eyed and panting heavily.

 ‘Well, that’ll explain things,’ I said dryly, harnessing my weapon.
 ‘You’d better hold on—this won’t be a casual drive.’